AssetBlock/arc-01/README.md

 **Investor**: An investor who will receive, hold, and request transfers of tokens.
 Controls the private keys of their own `investor[n]-public-address` account in the examples below.

-**Compliance Manager**: A licensed authoritative member of the issuer who has authority to manually verify or work with a trusted third party who will verify that the accounts involved in a transaction adhere to the rules set forth in the token's [compliance specification](./compliance.md).
+**Compliance Manager**: A member of the issuer who has authority to manually verify or work with a trusted third party who verify that the accounts involved in a transaction adhere to the rules set forth in the token's [compliance specification](./compliance.md).
 Controls the private keys of the `issuer-public-address` account in the examples below.

 ## Compliance Ruleset

 Security tokens have an added layer of complexity that requires any transfer or holding of a token representing securities to follow a set of compliance rules.
-To define these rules at the time of a token's issuance, follow the [compliance specification](compliance)
+To define these rules at the time of a token's issuance, follow the [compliance specification](./compliance.md)

 ## Token Lifecycle